home-assistant/companion.home-assistant/docs/integrations/android-widgets.md

 ### Media Player

-This widget will let the user control any media player on their home screen.
+This widget will let the user control any media player on their home screen and will be updated when the media player state changes or when the album art is tapped.
 There are a couple of options available to hide or show the seek and skip buttons.

 1. Long press on any open space in the home screen
 2. Scroll down to Home Assistant in the widget list